tobywise/spaceship-game/README.md

 const docRef = doc(db, 'spaceship', game.studyID, 'subjects', uid);
 ```

-More information on how I typically use Firebase is available in (this blog post)[https://tobywise.com/posts/firebase-for-online-testing/].
+More information on how I typically use Firebase is available in [this blog post](https://tobywise.com/posts/firebase-for-online-testing/).

 ### Other databases